-- 3.1.5 Collectively, these decisions provide significant, and consistent, authority as to the acceptability of reserving details of off-site mitigation for approval under an appropriately worded Grampian style condition. - 3.1.6 The development at Mercer Road will be eligible for SNOWS as a allocated scheme and therefore it is argued that this approach - to include an appropriately worded Condition which the Applicant is keen to discuss with the planning authority preventing any development until the point SNOWS offsetting credits have been agreed - is sufficient to give the Horsham Council, and Natural England, confidence that the scheme will be Water Neutral.
+- 3.1.5 Collectively, these decisions provide significant, and consistent, authority as to the acceptability of reserving details of off-site mitigation for approval under an appropriately worded Grampian style condition. - 3.1.6 The proposed development at Rudgwick will be eligible for SNOWS as an allocated scheme and therefore it is argued that this approach - to include an appropriately worded Condition which the Applicant is keen to discuss with the planning authority preventing any development until the point SNOWS offsetting credits have been agreed - is sufficient to give the Horsham Council, and Natural England, confidence that the scheme will be Water Neutral. - 3.1.7 The exact quantum of SNOWS credits is indicated above through the site water budget calculations (currently estimated at just over 6m litres per annum) although it will need to be confirmed at detailed design or reserved matters stage aligned with the final mix / accommodation schedule and specification.